 First Party Trust

-If you would like to choose this option and also preserve your eligibility for those programs, you must make sure you follow these requirements stated below.
+If you would like to choose this option and also preserve your eligibility for those programs, you make sure to meet certain requirements.
+For example:

-- Special Needs case meets the Social Security Administration’s standards
+- The Special Needs case must meet the Social Security Administration’s standards.

-- Trust must be for personal use only
+- The trust must be for personal use only.